Office of the Sheriff of New South Wales

-The New South Wales Sheriff's Office, is an agency of the Government of New South Wales, Australia, forming part of the Department of Communities and Justice and headed by the State's Sheriff.
+The New South Wales Sheriff's Office is an agency of the Government of New South Wales, Australia, forming part of the Department of Communities and Justice and headed by the State's Sheriff.
 The current Sheriff is Tracey Hall PSM.

 Sheriff's Officers are defined as Law Enforcement Officers under the Crimes Act 1900.
 They support the work of the State's court system, providing security at court complexes; enforcing writs, warrants and property seizure orders; and managing the jury system.
-The Office was established in 1824; prior to this its functions were exercised by the fledgling colony's provost marshal.
+The Office was established in 1824; prior to this, its functions were exercised by the fledgling colony's provost marshal.
 The NSW Sheriff's Office managed NSW prisons until 1874.
+It is Australia’s oldest law enforcement agency, with origins dating to 1824.

+The Sheriff and their four deputies oversee court security, fines enforcement, and jury management.
+The office employs approximately 400 Sheriff’s Officers, Court Officers, and clerical staff across 58 offices throughout New South Wales.
+Sheriff’s Officers attend about 170 court and tribunal locations statewide.

+Role and Responsibilities

+The primary role of the Sheriff’s Office is to protect the justice system of New South Wales and ensure that everyone who comes to court can safely access their rights.
+Uniformed Sheriff’s Officers maintain the security of court complexes many equipped with airport-style perimeter security and scanning systems and ensure the safety of judicial officers, legal professionals, and the public in all NSW courts and tribunals.

+Incidents occur almost daily, with Sheriff's Officers routinely confiscating prohibited items, including weapons, and drugs.

+Sheriff’s Officers

+Sheriff’s Officers are the primary role within the Sheriff’s Office, they are sworn law enforcement officers with responsibilities in security, civil enforcement, and court support.
+Key duties include: